stadust/demonlist-guidelines/220_eligibility/300_hacks.md

 # Eligibility of Hacks{id=hacks}

 Although the list team allows certain hacks for records on the list, a player *may not submit a record obtained using hacks* designed to __alter or bypass__ the gameplay in any way.
-This guideline includes but is not limited to Noclip, GDBot/XBot/YBot, Macros, and Speedhacks.
 Please refer to [this section](/guidelines/miscellaneous/#allowed-hacks) for a list of allowed hacks for records on the Demon List.

 It should be noted that, per the [framerate guidelines](/guidelines/eligibility/#fps) players are **no longer** allowed to use the FPS bypass to change the in-game framerate in the middle of an attempt.
 Players are also **prohibited** from changing the state of other allowed hacks after the start of an attempt if this change is intended to alter the difficulty of the level.